 McKinney, Texas, forms a part of the northern suburbs above Dallas in the Dallas-Fort Worth metro area.
 Throughout the 2000s, the city was repeatedly ranked as one of the nation’s fastest growing cities.
-McKinney had an estimated population of 179,804 people as of January 1, 2018.
 The city’s proximity to a metroplex of over 7.1 million people is responsible for most of its substance abuse trends.
-The most commonly abused substances in the city include alcohol, meth, cocaine, heroin, and marijuana.
+The most commonly abused substances in the city include alcohol, Meth, Cocaine, Heroin, and Marijuana.

-In McKinney’s Collin County, the rate at which prescription opioids are dispensed have gone down, yet opioid-related overdose deaths have risen.
-Local authorities cite an increase in the presence of fentanyl in heroin and even cocaine.
-From 2014 to 2015, Collin County’s opioid overdose fatalities increased by 20%, totaling 24 deaths.
-In 2017, over a thousand pounds of heroin and almost 21,000 pounds of cocaine were seized in Texas.
-A fifth of drug possession and sale arrests are for opium (the plant used to make drugs like oxycodone and heroin) or cocaine.
+In McKinney’s Collin County, the rate at which prescription Opioids are dispensed have gone down, yet opioid-related overdose deaths have risen.
+Local authorities cite an increase in the presence of Fentanyl in Heroin and even Cocaine.
+Over the past few years, Collin County’s opioid overdose fatalities increased by 20%, totaling 24.
+In 2017, over a thousand pounds of Heroin and almost 21,000 pounds of cocaine were seized in Texas.
+A fifth of drug possession and sale arrests are for opium (the plant used to make drugs like Oxycodone and Heroin) or cocaine.

-In Texas in 2017, of 53 drug manufacturing labs busted by the state, 21 were responsible for producing meth, 7 were used for other amphetamines, and 3 made crack cocaine.
+Recently, 53 drug manufacturing labs busted by the state, 21 were responsible for producing meth, 7 were used for other amphetamines, and 3 made crack Cocaine.
 In addition, more than 20,931 pounds of cocaine and 5,896 pounds of meth were seized by law enforcement in 2017.
 Consequently, substance abuse-related crime, like robbery, increased 17% in McKinney between 2012 and 2017; aggravated assault increased by 25%.